 Our crisis care page has more information on who can help.

 There are many free helplines available.

-- Samaritans offers a 24 hours a day, 7 days a week support service.
+- Samaritans offer a support service 24 hours a day, 7 days a week.
 Call them free on 116 123.
 You can also email [email protected]

-Samaritans has practical tips on dealing with suicidal feelings.
+Samaritans have practical tips on dealing with suicidal feelings.

 How can I help someone if I’m worried they’re suicidal?